 Statistical models and performance evaluation

 Statistical modeling, variable selection and performance evaluation were done with R (R_Core_Team 2014) and caret package (http://caret.r-forge.r-project.org/).
 Datasets of “normal subjects” (n=102) and “OSCC patients” (n=93) were used to build the prediction models.
 First of all, we randomly separated the dataset into two parts with 70% samples for model selection and optimization and 30% for testing and evaluation.
 We selected six statistical models and evaluated their performance, Support Vector Machine (SVM), Random Forest (RRF), Penalized Logistic Regression (PLR), Neural Network (NNET), K-nearest neighbor (KNN), and Classification and Regression Training (CART).
 To evaluate each model’s performance, we started with the default parameters and further optimized the hyperparameters to achieve the best performance.
 Evaluation involved a resampling process, which included 10-fold cross-validation within each pass and repetition for five times.
 To ensure objective evaluation, we implemented the same random data parsing procedures for internal cross-validation by setting the same seed for any random number generation (Kuhn 2013).
 These models were ranked according to the area under receiver operating characteristic (ROC), sensitivity and specificity.
-Based its performance, the SVM model was chosen for the following calculation.
+Based on the performance evaluation, the SVM model was chosen for the following calculation.

 Calculation of the Oral Cancer Risk Index (OCRI)